 In connection with the formation of GSAH, the Company's predecessor, the GS Sponsor II LLC (the "Sponsor") acquired certain shares of Class A common stock referred to herein as "founder shares."
 As of December 31, 2022, the Sponsor and certain of its affiliates hold 18,750,000 founder shares.
 Pursuant to that certain Second Amended and Restated Sponsor Agreement, dated as of October 20, 2021, by and among us, the Sponsor and the other parties thereto, the founder shares are subject to vesting in three equal tranches, based on the volume-weighted average price of our Class A common stock being greater than or equal to \$12.00, \$14.00 and \$16.00 (each, a "Founder Share Vesting Event") per share for any 20 trading days in any 30 consecutive trading day period.
-Vesting of the founder shares will be accelerated upon certain sale events based on the per share price of our Class A common stock in such sale event.
-Holders of the founder shares are entitled to vote such founder shares and receive dividends and other distributions with respect to such founder shares prior to vesting, but such dividends and other distributions with respect to unvested founder shares will be set aside by the Company and shall only be paid to the holders of the founder shares upon the vesting of such founder shares.
+Vesting of the founder shares are entitled to vote such founder shares and receive dividends and other distributions with respect to such founder shares prior to vesting, but such dividends and other distributions with respect to unvested founder shares will be set aside by the Company and shall only be paid to the holders of the founder shares upon the vesting of such founder shares.
 The founder shares will be forfeited to the Company for no consideration if they fail to vest by October 20, 2026.